sohaybemad/EDA-and-ML-on-World-Health-Organization-WHO-data/README.md

 *  how the life expectancy change over years

-* Apply different ML models to predict the Life Expectancy
+### Applying different ML models to predict the Life Expectancy:\
+models used: Lasso, Ridge , DecisionTree, SVR, and Xgboost